 Multiple inheritance is strongly discouraged.
 This is for the same reason

-listed in the Google C++ style guide: risk of "diamond" inheritance patterns,
+Google C++ style guide: risk of "diamond" inheritance

-inheritance is unreasonable, all classes involved must initially inherit from
+multiple inheritance is unreasonable, all classes involved must initially

 Use Unicode for Text